swcarpentry/good-enough-practices-in-scientific-computing/index.md

     directory (4b).* This includes files for manuscripts, documentation for source code, and/or an electronic lab notebook recording your experiments.
-    A recommended plain-text format for document is Markdown[^23], which can be used with tools like RStudio and the Jupyter Notebook.
+    A recommended plain-text format for documents is Markdown[^23], which can be used with tools like RStudio and the Jupyter Notebook.
     Subdirectories may be created for these
     different classes of files in large projects.